MarkE0/General/README.md

 # Overview

-Random items not specificaly aligned to any of the other repos, or potentially linked with more than one other repo.
+Items not specificaly aligned to any of the other repos, or potentially linked with more than one other repo.

 # Other